mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Each member of the newly-created group initializes its state from the Init message as follows:

+* Verify that all of the ClientInitKeys listed are for the same protocol and ciphersuite; if not, reject the Init as malformed
-* Note the group ID, protocol version, and ciphersuite in use
+* Note the group ID, protocol version, and ciphersuite in use.
 * Construct a ratchet tree as above
 * Update the cached ratchet tree by replacing nodes in the direct path from the first leaf using the direct path